* North Korea’s missile test underpins safe-haven yen

 * Speculators trim dollar-long positions -IMM data

-LONDON, March 6 (Reuters) - The dollar slipped in European trading on Monday, as investors took profits after the currency’s boost last week on the expectation that the U.S. Federal Reserve will hike interest rates this month.
+TOKYO, March 6 (Reuters) - The dollar dipped in Asian trading on Monday, as investors locked in gains after the greenback’s rise last week on growing expectations of a U.S. interest rate hike this month.

 “North Korea is unpredictable, but it fairly frequently conducts missile tests,” said Kaneo Ogino, director at foreign exchange research firm Global-info Co in Tokyo.